Sign In / Sign Out

 All students are required to complete and pass a written comprehensive examination at the end of their second year.
 One re-examination is permitted if approved by the SCM doctoral committee, the associate dean for graduate programs and the dean of the Graduate College.

 Work on the doctoral dissertation should begin early in the program.
-Students select their dissertation research project and develop their dissertation proposal under the direction of a dissertation committee.
-Once a student has passed the comprehensive examination, he or she must present a formal defense of the dissertation proposal in a seminar open to all faculty and students.
-The dissertation committee determines the format of the seminar and whether the student has successfully defended the proposal.
+Select their dissertation research project and develop your dissertation proposal under the direction of a dissertation committee.
+Once you have passed the comprehensive examination, you must present a formal defense of the dissertation proposal in a seminar open to all faculty and students.
+The dissertation committee determines the format of the seminar and whether you have successfully defended the proposal.

 Once the dissertation has been completed under the guidance of the dissertation committee, a final oral examination in defense of the dissertation is required and must follow the guidelines established by the Division of Graduate Studies.
 Each student should complete the final oral examination within five years after passing the comprehensive examination.